 Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Substantial / Finishes Up to 100% of Work Order Value Less 10% for Retainage Inspection shall be requested upon: Substantial completion of all work issued under the Work Order and subsequent Scope Changes, if any, including: finishes, wiring, doors, windows, fixtures, cabinets, final grading and landscaping, and any other required system for the home.
 Inspection and works shall be approved if: Work is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
 Work is found to have been performed in accordance with industry, construction, and program standards.

-Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Completion of Demolition Works and New Home Final Inspection 100% of Work Order Value for New Construction (including any Retainage Withheld) PLUS 100% of Work Order Value for Demolition and Abatement of Existing Home Inspection shall be requested upon: Correction of all punch-list items by the design-build contractor for repairs at the new home.
+This milestone inspection shall result in a punch-list of minor deficiencies, if any, found during the milestone inspection.
+Completion of Demolition Works and New Home Final Inspection 100% of Work Order Value for New Construction (including any Retainage Withheld) PLUS 100% of Work Order Value for Demolition and Abatement of Existing Home Inspection shall be requested upon: Correction of all punch-list items by the design-build contractor for repairs at the new home.
 Completing all demolition work for the project as established in the Work Order.
 Having met all environmental permits closing for the demolition works.
 Inspection and works shall be approved if: All work listed above is found to have been substantially completed.
 All federal, state, and local code and regulations requirements have been met.
-Work is found to have been performed in accordance with industry, construction, and program standards.
+Work is found to have been met.
+Work is found to have been met.
 Homeowner or PRDOH accepts the work.